cklutz/LockCheck/README.md

 Also note, that the RestartManager can only have a maximum of 64 restart manager sessions per user session - this might not be a real world issue, as the API is usually only used by installers and setup applications, but again, YMMV.

+Finally, note that if the calling process does not have the required permissions to access information about other processes (that might hold a lock), these processes are simply not returned.
+In other words, it is a best effort approach.

 ## Linux